NewPages Guide to Literary Magazines

-Bear Review is a biannual journal of poetry and micro prose that makes the old new and showcases aesthetic competence and a knowledge of genre and literary tradition.
+Bear Review is a biannual journal of poetry that showcases aesthetic competence and a knowledge of genre and literary tradition.
 We do admire experimentation and blurred genres, however, and we hope to give readers a view of the many and varied poetries written presently in English.

 We publish thrilling, oddball, unusual, stunning fiction, poetry, and creative nonfiction pieces.
 Think Olympics on a case of Red Bull.
 Think October in April.
 Think Deep Thoughts by Jack Handey.
 A world not quite right?
 Yes, this is Bending Genres.

 The Blue Mountain Review is a journal of culture.
 Our passion is to represent all people from all walks of life.
 Stories are vital to our survival.
 We’d love a chance to preserve and promote yours.
 We feature original poetry, short stories, cross-genre, and visual art.(more…)

 Founded in 2014, Brilliant Flash Fiction is a 501(c)(3) charitable organization that publishes vibrant stories from around the world, illustrated with dazzling photography.
 Offering writing contests and writers’ tips through social media, this online journal never charges a fee for any of its services.(more…)

 Carve publishes HONEST FICTION, poetry, nonfiction, interviews, illustrations, and more in quarterly print and digital issues and hosts the annual Raymond Carver Short Story Contest.
 Our mission is to foster a sense of camaraderie among all writers and readers and celebrate great literature with our borderless, inclusive, and diverse community.(more…)